Are you wondering what the influence of the coronavirus will be on your studies? Visit our corona FAQ for prospective students.

 Are you curious…

-• How you can use multimodal, mobile, and AR/VR to improve and create new experiences?
+- How you can use multimodal, mobile, and AR/VR interaction to improve and create new experiences?

-• How you can create a new generation real-time ray tracer?
+- How you can develop a new generation of real-time graphics and AI for interactive applications?

 If you’re interested in questions like these, then the Game and Media Technology Master’s programme at Utrecht University might be it for you!